Cost of Living in Denmark: A Guide for International Students

 Tips for Finding Accommodation:

-University Cafeterias: Many universities offer affordable meal options at their cafeterias, typically costing around DKK 50 to DKK 80 (€7 to €11) per meal.
+• University Cafeterias: Many university cafeterias offer subsidized student meals, usually costing around DKK 50 to DKK 80 (€7 to €11) per plate.

 Tips for Saving on Food: